That One Level: Super Mario Bros.

 New Super Mario Bros.
 2

-The Third level has poisonous water (which can kill even White Racoon Mario) rising and falling for the whole stage, and in your path are conveyor belts, gears, and flame jets and you have pretty much zero room for error with your jumps.
+- The Third level has poisonous water (which can kill even White Racoon Mario) rising and falling for the whole stage, and in your path are conveyor belts, gears, and flame jets and you have zero room for error with your jumps.

 Paper Mario: Sticker Star

-4-5.
+- 4-5.
 Not too bad at the start, but the ski lift part is really annoying.
 First off, there are so many enemies (mainly Paragoombas and Fuzzies), and to avoid them, you have to sway left and right, but swaying your ride only lasts for a few seconds.
 Also, to collect coins or hearts, you have to press the A button when the top of your ride is under that item.
-Not to mention the ski lift part is really long.
+And the ski lift part is really long.